rubyjs/libv8/README.md

     bundle config build.libv8 --with-system-v8

+#### Gotchas

 Please note that if you intend to run your own V8, you must install both V8 *and its headers* (found in libv8-dev for Debian distros).

+Also keep in mind that v8's API does not tend to be stable and you need to make sure that the version of therubyracer you intend to use is compatible with the version of v8 present on your system.
+Otherwise therubyracer's build will fail.

 ### Bring your own compiler